 which gives

 This is the fastest way to feel familiar with a problem without learning it.
-You may recognize the answer later and still not know how to rebuild the method.
+You may recognize the answer later and still not be able to rebuild the method.

 Ignoring conditions in higher classes

-In Class 11 and 12, a correct-looking line can still be incomplete if a condition was skipped.
-This happens in domains, denominators, trigonometric identities, and calculus steps.
+In Class 11 and 12, a correct-looking line can still be incomplete if a condition was skipped — in domains, denominators, trigonometric identities, or calculus steps.

-If the edition, chapter sequence, or exercise labeling is different, a correct solution for another question can quietly confuse you.
+If the edition, chapter sequence, or labeling differs, a correct solution for another question can quietly confuse you.
 Always match the full question statement when possible.

-They are especially useful after homework practice, during chapter-wise revision, before school exams, and when you want to improve written presentation for multi-step questions.
+They are most useful after homework practice, during chapter-wise revision, before school exams, and when improving written presentation for multi-step questions.

 Pick one current exercise question from your class and solve it without looking up the answer.
 Then compare only the first wrong step, not the whole page.
-If you want to try your own version after that, use a step-by-step solver for a similar problem and compare the method, not just the result.
+As a next step, take a similar problem into a step-by-step solver and compare the method, not just the result — that keeps the focus on where your reasoning broke, which is the whole point of the loop.

 Need help with a problem?